hackerW1/PortsCanner/README.md

 It will only work with IP not with DNS.

-In Windows It will not clear the screen befor showing the banner.
+In Windows It will not clear the screen before showing the banner.

 Mainly made for Linux.